Kanai Lal Sarker

-Kanai Lal Sarker (1925 – 1980) was a Bangladeshi politician from Kurigram belonging to Bangladesh Awami League.
-He was a member of the Jatiya Sangsad.
+Kanai Lal Sarker (1925 – 1980) was a Bangladeshi politician from Kurigram belonging to the Bangladesh Awami League.
+He was a member of the Bangladesh Parliament.

 Biography

+Sarker was born in 1925 in Anantapur village of what is now Hatia Union, Ulipur Upazila, Kurigram District, Bangladesh.
+His father was Rajnikant Sarkar.

-Sarker was born on 1925.
-He was elected as a member of the East Pakistan Provincial Assembly in 1970.
-After the Liberation of Bangladesh he was elected as a member of the Jatiya Sangsad from Rangpur-15 in 1973.
+He was elected to the East Pakistan Provincial Assembly in 1970.
+After the liberation of Bangladesh, he was elected to the Bangladesh Parliament from Rangpur-15 constituency in 1973.